-Trump slams Emmanuel Macron's rebuke of NATO, says France needs the alliance the most
+Trump hits Macron for ‘non-answer’ on ISIS fighters, in tense meeting overseas

 "So as soon as you have a member who feels they have a right to head off on their own, granted by the United States of America, they do it," Macron said, referring to Turkey's military offensive into Syria following the troop withdrawal.
 "And that's what happened."

+“It is not just about money, we have to be respectful with our soldiers,” he said.

-Trump also slammed Macron’s recent decision to impose a French digital services tax on American companies, including Facebook, Google and Twitter.
+Another issue between the two countries is Macron’s recent decision to impose a French digital services tax on American companies, including Facebook, Google and Twitter.

 The White House this week announced that the tax, which it claims “discriminates” against U.S. companies, will be met with tariffs of up to 100 percent on $2.4 billion worth of French products such as cheese, yogurt, sparkling wine and makeup, The Washington Post reported.

 “I’m not so in love with Facebook, Google, or Twitter—well, I do well on Twitter from the other side,” Trump said.
 “But I don’t want France taxing American companies.”

-Trump said if anyone is going to be “taking advantage” of American companies, it’s going to be the United States.
-“Before me, the United States was a sucker,” Trump added.
+He repeated that sentiment in the press conference on Tuesday: “They’re not my favorite people because they’re not exactly for me -- but that’s OK, I don’t care, they’re American companies.”

 This comes as Trump is set to meet with NATO members during a two-day summit in London.
 Trump would not confirm if he'll meet with Turkish President Recep Tayyip Erdoğan.
 Turkish media in late November quoted Erdogan's adviser saying the country was considering dropping out of NATO.
-Turkey withdrew some 40 troops from a NATO drill in Norway after the country's founder, Mustafa Kemal Ataturk, and Erdogan himself were depicted as enemies.

 Fox News' Greg Norman and the Associated Press contributed to this report.